Biogas initiative for agriculture in Bali and Flores funded by carbon offset

 In Indonesia, more than 25 million rural households rely on traditional biomass fuels.
-Biogas digesters emerged as a renewable energy source to replace firewood stoves, but they are not being deployed fast enough.
-At the current rate it would take 1,000 years to reach the country’s need of two million digesters.
-As a solution, the implementing organisation developed cheap and user-friendly biogas digesters.
-As part of the IKI Small Grants project, these improved digesters are installed on 40 coffee and chocolate farmers in Bali and Flores.
-In a training programme, the farmers not only learn how to operate and maintain the biogas digesters but also how they can effectively adapt their farming practices to climate change and use co-products of the biogas production as organic fertilizer.
+Biogas digesters emerged as a renewable energy source to replace firewood stoves.
+However, they spread slowly and are often no longer functional just a few months after installation.
+So that they spread faster and are in use longer, this IKI Small Grants project installed cheap and user-friendly biogas digesters on 40 coffee and chocolate farmers’ plantations in Bali and Flores.
+In an accompanying training programme, farmers learnt how to operate and maintain the biogas digesters and how to effectively adapt their farming practices to climate change and use co-products of biogas production as organic fertilizer.
+The project also included a feasibility study for potentially upscaling the project concept and policy dialogues on national targets for biogas and bioenergy.

 INITIAL SITUATION

-In Indonesia, more than 25 million rural households rely on traditional biomass fuels.
-Firewood harvesting accounts for 25-42% of the total emissions from deforestation in Asia.
-Biogas digesters emerged as a renewable energy source to replace firewood stoves, which not only reduce emissions from untreated manure, wood harvesting, and carbon soot but also reduce health risks associated with indoor house pollution.
-Moreover, biogas digesters produce organic fertilizer, which can replace synthetic fertilizers – a big contributor of emissions in the agriculture sector.
+In Indonesia, more than 30% of rural households rely on traditional biomass fuels.
+Of the total emissions from deforestation, firewood harvesting in Asia accounts for 25-42% of total emissions.
+Biogas digesters emerged as a renewable energy source to replace firewood stoves, reduce emissions from untreated manure while also reducing health risks associated with indoor house pollution, especially through smoke.

 TARGET GROUP

-40 coffee and chocolate farmers in Bali and Flores have been selected in cooperation with the local farmers’ collective to participate in project activities.
-While the farmers are the direct target group of the project, their families benefit from reduced indoor air pollution.
+The projects main beneficiaries were farmers, particularly those who rely on LPG and firewood as their main energy source while also owning livestock.
+The farmers were also supported in selling their products at a higher price.
+Coffee and chocolate farmers in Bali and Flores were selected in cooperation with the local farmers’ collective to participate in project activities.
+While the farmers were the direct target group of the project, their families benefit from reduced indoor air pollution.

 VIDEOS FROM THE PROJECT